-Stephen Perry is in his first season as head coach and entering his 12th overall season for the Owens women's basketball program.
+Stephen Perry is in second first season as head coach and entering his 32th overall season for the Owens women's basketball program.
 He was officially named the program's head coach on June 11, 2018 after the departure of former head coach Michael Llanas.

-In his 11 years with Owens, the program has reached heights it never has before.
-Over the past six years, the team has won six OCCAC championships, four Region XII District I championships and finished in the top 10 at the NJCAA Division II National Tournament four times.
+In his 13 years with Owens, the program has reached heights it never has before.
+Over the past seven years, the team has won seven OCCAC championships, five Region XII District I championships and finished in the top 10 at the NJCAA Division II National Tournament four times.
 Of those three national tournament appearances, two of the teams finished among the top five, and he 2016-17 team completed the school's first ever undefeated regular season at 30-0.

-Since he was hired, the team has recorded a 295-66 record - including a 253-44 record over the last nine years.
-During his tenure, Owens has compiled 41 All-OCCAC players, 15 All-Region XII players, nine NJCAA Academic All-Americans, nine WBCA All-Americans and four NJCAA All-Americans.
+Since he was hired, the team has recorded a 295-75 record.
+During his tenure, Owens has compiled 44 All-OCCAC players, 18 All-Region XII players, nine NJCAA Academic All-Americans, nine WBCA All-Americans and seven NJCAA All-Americans.

 In the 2017-18 season, Owens would finish 26-6 for the season, which garnered the program several more accolades.
 For the fourth consecutive season, the Express would win the OCCAC conference title with a 13-1 mark in conference play, the lone blemish coming against Sinclair.
 The Express would win the Region XII District I title once again, when the team defeated Sinclair 73-64, which qualified them for another national tournament appearance.
 Owens would finish in the Top 10 of Division II at the NJCAA level once again.
 The team broke a long standing record with the largest margin of victory against Hocking College on 2/10/18 with a 101 point margin.
 The team also had two members named to the WBCA All-American squad and freshman Dai'Shona Polk was named a NJCAA All-American as well.